acastillo27/odin-recipes/README.md

 # odin-recipes
-Odin Recipes
-AC's Recipe Book!
+Odin Recipes - AC's Recipe Book!
+Albert has taken the opportunity to learn how to properly use GitHub to set up a repository and learn how to capture git commit.
+His goal for this effort is to create recipe book leveraging HTML.